devildant/acw02_esphome/docs/TUYA_MCU_SETUP.md

 ## ❗ Notes

-This firmware version does not use **MQTT**, but if you want you can add it yourself in the yaml
+This firmware version does not use **MQTT**, but if you want you can add it yourself in the yaml.

 ---